-5. Tie-ins conducted immediately adjacent to “energized” or “pressurized” facilities by the discharger are not considered small construction activities where all other LUPlp construction activities associated with the tie-in are covered by a Notice of Intent and SWPPP of a third party or municipal agency.
+II.G.5.
+Tie-ins conducted immediately adjacent to “energized” or “pressurized” facilities by the discharger are not considered small construction activities where all other linear project construction activities associated with the tie-in are covered by a Notice of Intent and SWPPP of a third party or municipal agency.

-6. Miscellaneous connections to the LUPlps that are conducted after all other soil disturbing activities are completed, and the total construction activity remains less than one acre.
+II.G.6.
+Miscellaneous connections to the linear projects that are conducted after all other soil disturbing activities are completed, and the total construction activity remains less than one acre.

+II.H.
+Assistance

+Dischargers and discharger representatives may email the State Water Board, Stormwater Help Desk, at stormwater@waterboards.ca.gov, for assistance with Permit Registration Documents.